ricardo4457/crud-laravel-api/readme.md

 # **Laravel CRUD API with Vue Frontend**

-This full-stack project combines a Laravel API with a Vue 3 frontend (Vite) to implement robust CRUD operations, user authentication, CSV export, and activity logging.
+This full-stack project combines a Laravel API with a Vue 3 frontend (Vite) to implement robust CRUD operations, user authentication, and activity logging.

 ---